You can create a lifeline by double-clicking on a diagram or choosing how you present it from the tool palette.

 Make all the lifeline to the same length as the shortest one on the diagram.

 Make all the lifeline to the same length as the longest one on the diagram.

 To clean up Sequence diagrams, you can minimize the length of Execution Specifications.
 Right-click on a diagram and select [Adjust ExecutionSpecification Length].

 You can hide the Execution Specification box on the Lifeline.

-Currently, this is available in Astah Professional and UML editions only.
+Currently, this is available in Astah Professional, UML, and System Safety editions only.